Interactions-Nexus/Nexus-Wiki/tritium++/assets.md

 * `mutable` : The boolean field to indicate whether the field is writable (true) or read-only (false).
 * `maxlength`: Only applicable to string or bytes fields where mutable=true, this is the maximum number of characters (bytes) that can be stored in the field.
 If no maxlength parameter is provided then we will default the field size to the length of the default value rounded up to the nearest 64 bytes.

-{% hint style="info" %}
-**NOTE:**
+> **NOTE:**

-There is a limit of 1KB for asset data to be saved in the register, excluding the asset name.
+> There is a limit of 1KB for asset data to be saved in the register, excluding the asset name.

-There is a fee of 1 NXS for creating and an asset and an additional 1 NXS for the optional name object.
+> There is a fee of 1 NXS for creating and an asset and an additional 1 NXS for the optional name object.
-{% endhint %}
+> {.is-info}

 ### Results:

-**Return value JSON object:**
+#### Return value JSON object:

 ```
 {